 The Bazaar of Kruja

 The city’s bazaar is located on both sides of the cobbled alley that takes up to the castle.
-The bazaar area is listed as the monument of culture where local artisans sell handmade products.
-The Bazaar of Kruja is a testimony of Albanians’ old traditions which continues to save and inherit the values and characteristics of country’s culture and traditions.
-If you want a typical souvenir, this is the place where to find rugs, traditional fez hats, filigree and other handmade items.
+The bazaar area is listed as the monument of a culture where local artisans sell handmade products.
+The Bazaar of Kruja is a testimony of Albanians’ old traditions which continue to save and inherit the values and characteristics of the country’s culture and traditions.
+If you want a typical souvenir, this is the place where to find rugs, traditional fez hats, filigree, and other handmade items.

 Gjergj Kastrioti Skenderbeu National Museum

-One of the most visited and an attractive place of Kruja city is the museum of our National Hero.
+One of the most visited and attractive places in Kruja city is the museum of our National Hero.
 The Museum is located inside the Castle of Kruja, and this is another reason why it gets visited by thousands of tourists who are interested in knowing Albania’s history and culture.
-Inside tourists cans see a copy of the helmet and the sword of Scanderbeg in the main hall, the flags and stems of important families of that time who supported the national hero.
+Inside tourists can see a copy of the helmet and the sword of Scanderbeg in the main hall, the flags, and stems of important families of that time who supported the national hero.

 The National Ethnographic Museum

-This Museum is located in an old building of Toptani family, built in 1764 in the courtyard of the medieval castle, in front of the National Museum of Scanderbeg.
-The walls of the museum have 250 years original morals, ceilings carved in wood, very rare furnishings, old style rugs and traditional costumes.
-Inside the house is a steamy Turkish bath, one of the only left in Albania.
-The museum has also 1,200 original objects which are a living proof of old Albanians’ lifestyle and traditions, mostly in XVIII-XIX centuries.
+This Museum is located in an old building of Toptani family, built-in 1764 in the courtyard of the medieval castle, in front of the National Museum of Scanderbeg.
+The walls of the museum have 250 years of original murals, ceilings carved in wood, very rare furnishings, old-style rugs, and traditional costumes.
+Inside the house is a steamy Turkish bath, one of the only ones left in Albania.
+The museum has also 1,200 original objects which are living proof of old Albanians’ lifestyle and traditions, mostly in XVIII-XIX centuries.

 Kruja Freshwater Springs